BerkCakir/MeetingReservationApp/README.md

 ## How to Run

-- Download project and open the project folder in VS Code
+- Download project and open the project folder by VS Code
-- Run docker-compose up command in terminal
+- Run docker-compose up command on terminal
 - Wait for the image downloads, it'll take a while
 - Type http://localhost:5010/ to your browser (Preferably Google Chrome)
 - Login creadentials are already set in login page
 - After login - the top right menu can be used for displaying user profile and location
-- RoomReservation and InventroyReservation links can be used after logging in
+- RoomReservation and InventroyReservation links can be used after logging in, these links use RoomReservationAPI and InventoryReservationAPI

 ## Features to be developed

 - Unit tests are not enough, much more unit test should be added
 - Data annotations are used for validation on UI, I prefer to use FluentValidation library.
 Data annotations are not suitable for single responsibility principle
 - Indexes should be created on DB Tables, especially when searching date intervals they are important
-- UI features are not user friendly, they are just created to show APIs functionalities
+- UI features are not user friendly, they are just created to show API functionalities
 - UI controller codes should be refactored
-- API documentation should be added (I can add it if requested)
+- API documentation should be added
-- I forgot to add user id to roomreservations table, it should be added because a reservation should be owned by a personnel
+- I forgot to add userid to roomreservations table, it should be added because a reservation should be owned by a personnel
 - I didn't add controls, like "start time should be greater then end time" or "you are trying to create reservation for past".
 This kind of controls should be added